-Are you a student (or teacher) looking for help or inspiration with a school poetry assignment?
+Are you a student or teacher looking for help or inspiration with a school poetry assignment?
 Welcome, you are not alone!
-A recent survey we conducted, revealed that one out of every four visitors to our website are here for that purpose.
+A recent survey we conducted, revealed that one out of every four visitors to our website is here for that purpose.
 So, we created this page for you.

 Below you will find four sections:

 - Recommended Poems For Students.
 These poems were selected by our editor because they use popular basic poetic techniques.
-Open the "Homework Help Center" beneath each of these poems to explore the techniques used.
+View the "Analysis of Form and Technique" beneath each of these poems to explore the techniques used.

-- Short Tutorials exploring basic poetic techniques, Try It Yourself "cheat sheets", explanations of poetry forms and much more!
+- Short Tutorials exploring basic poetic techniques, Try It Yourself "Templates", explanations of poetry forms and much more!

 - Famous Poems have long been known to strike fear in the hearts of both students (and teachers), well no need to fear our selection, like all the poems on our website, our collection of famous poems contains only poems easy to understand and relate to.